The Peritoneal (Abdominal) Cavity

 The peritoneal cavity is a potential space between the parietal and visceral peritoneum.

-It contains only a thin film of peritoneal fluid, which consists of water, electrolytes, leukocytes and antibodies.
+It normally contains only a thin film of peritoneal fluid, which consists of water, electrolytes, leukocytes and antibodies.
+This fluid acts as a lubricant, enabling free movement of the abdominal viscera, and the antibodies in the fluid fight infection.

-Ordinarily, the peritoneal cavity is only of capillary thinness; however, it is referred to as a potential space because excess fluid can accumulate in the peritoneal cavity resulting in the clinical condition of ascites (see clinical applications).
+While the peritoneal cavity is ordinarily filled with only a thin film of fluid, it is referred to as a potential space because excess fluid can accumulate in it, resulting in the clinical condition of ascites (see clinical applications).

 Subdivisions of the Peritoneal Cavity